 Undervolting GPU is surely gonna help you with lower power consumption for GPU, lesser heat generation, and make less noise.
 And yes, undervolting a graphics card is good and safe if the default settings are not optimal.
 On other hand, if the stock settings or factory settings for your graphics card are good, keep it as it is, no need to do anything.
 If you have to undervolt GPU, do it little by little.
 Carefully follow the instructions and everything will be just fine.
 Even if a game or application crashes, no need to panic.
 You just need to increase the voltage level a bit to match it with the maximum GPU frequency and repeat the process.

-The answer is No. Undervolting doesn’t damage your graphics card.
-But, you mustn’t lower the voltage too much all at once.
+When you undervolt your GPU too much, it lowers the voltage too much all at once.
+Undervolting doesn’t damage your graphics card.
 Otherwise, it will result in crashes and instability which is not good as you again have to adjust the voltage level with maximum core clock speed.
 What you should do is undervolt your GPU step by step and keep it to the optimal level.
 This post includes a detailed explanation for undervolting GPU.
-Check it out.